CrossKnowledge/crossknowledge.github.io/_posts/2016-11-11-SAML2_introduction.md

 __What the user sees__

- 1 -The user access his intranet, but he is not connected, he clicks on the "Connect to intranet button".
+1 - The user access his intranet, but he is not connected, he clicks on the "Connect to intranet button".

 ![authentication step1]({{ site.url }}/images/posts/20161111_saml2/step1.png)